goruck/all/README.md

 wordkr_temp = (GET_GPIO(PI_DATA_IN) == PI_DATA_HI) ?
 '0' : '1'; // invert
 ```

 Even though the *panel_io()* is given higher priority than the other two threads, other critical threads in the Linux kernel must have higher still priority for the overall system to function.
-So I was concerned that a higher priority kernel task could cause *panel_io()* to drop bits.
+Therefore it is possible that a higher priority kernel task could preempt *panel_io()* and cause it to drop bits.
 The real-time Linux wiki suggests this solution:

 *"In general, I/O is dangerous to keep in an RT code path.
 This is due to the nature of most filesystems and the fact that I/O devices will have to abide to the laws of physics (mechanical movement, voltage adjustments, <whatever an I/O device does to retrieve the magic bits from cold storage>).
 For this reason, if you have to access I/O in an RT-application, make sure to wrap it securely in a dedicated thread running on a disjoint CPU from the RT-application."*